 Crohn disease can occur in any part of the gastrointestinal tract (digestive system) from the mouth to the anus.
 The inflammation associated with Crohn disease affects all layers of the intestine and can extend into the deep layers of the intestinal wall.

-Crohn disease is found most often in the area bridging the small and large intestines, specifically in the ileum and the cecum, sometimes referred to as the ileocecal region.
+Crohn disease is found most often in the area bridging the small and large intestines, specifically in the terminal ileum and the cecum, sometimes referred to as the ileocecal region.
 Less often, Crohn disease develops in other parts of the gastrointestinal tract, including the anus, stomach, esophagus, and even the mouth.
 It may affect the entire colon or form a string of connected ulcers in one part of the colon.
 It may also develop as multiple scattered clusters of ulcers throughout the gastrointestinal tract, skipping healthy tissue in between.

 Ulcerative colitis is an inflammatory disease that affects only the lining (top layer) of the large intestine (colon) and rectum.